-Kingfishers often make their home in the garden, and the first sightings this year were back in February..
-She was sat on the stone apron of the lower lake, looking out over the cool clear water.
-In a flurry of wingbeats and colour, she dived into the lake and emerged with a small minnow in her bill.
-She beat the fish against a rock until it was unconscious and then gulped it down head first.
+Kingfishers are frequent visitors to the garden, and the first sightings of the year have been as early as February.
+They often sit on the stone apron of the lower lake, looking out over the cool clear water.
+In a flurry of wingbeats and colour, they dive into the lake and emerged with a small minnow.
+They beat the fish against a rock until it's unconscious and then gulped it down head first.

-How do we know she was a she?
-Female Kingfishers have a lower orange mandible (beak) whereas male mandibles are all black.
-As the days lengthened and spring finally arrived in April, the Kingfisher vanished.
-Although Prior Park is an ideal over-winter nesting spot, it does not have the right breeding conditions and so she flew off in search of a mate.
+Female Kingfishers have a lower orange mandible (beak) whereas male mandibles are all black - so if you have a good view it's not too tricky to tell if you've seen a male or female.
+As the days lengthen and spring arrives in April, the Kingfisher usually vanishes.
+Although Prior Park is an ideal over-winter nesting spot, it does not have the right breeding conditions and so they fly off in search of a mate.

-As the autumn chill creeps back into the air, two colourful Kingfishers have been spotted flying over the lower lake.
-It is suspected that the Kingfisher has returned with her youngster to spend the winter in the garden.
+As the autumn chill creeps back into the air, the colourful kingfisher can often be spotted both over the lower lake, and at the Serpentine Lake at the top of the garden.